fanhan/wechatpay/README.md

-WechatPayment
+WechatPay
 =============

-WechatPayment is a sdk for wechat payment, Before using this, you need to set up the configuration of wechat payment.
+WechatPay is a sdk for wechat pay, Before using this, you need to set up the configuration of wechat pay.

-About payment, please read the [wechat payment document](https://pay.weixin.qq.com/wiki/doc/api/index.html)
+About pay, please read the [wechat pay document](https://pay.weixin.qq.com/wiki/doc/api/index.html)

 #### how to install